michaelshiloh/resourcesForClasses/README.md

 # Resources for Classes

-## Smoothing Readings from Noisy Sensors
+## Smoothing Readings from Noisy Sensors using Filters

 1. Running average, built-in example in Arduino (File -> Examples -> Analog ->
 Smoothing